"To educate, enlighten, and inspire women fly fishers in a supportive, noncompetitive environment. To fish and have fun."

 Tuition and Costs

-Includes three days of classroom instruction and guided fishing, course materials, lunches, and Thursday and Saturday dinners.
+Includes three days of classroom instruction and guided fishing, course materials, and lunches.
 Not included are a valid Montana fishing license and gratuities and lodging.

 Need help with lodging?
 Just let us know.
 We have great rates with lots of Bozeman and Big Sky hotels and lodges.